Please note that these options will persist between sessions.

 © Crown Copyright 2016.

-There are well over 100 operations in CyberChef allowing you to carry simple and complex tasks easily.
+There are around 200 operations in CyberChef allowing you to carry out simple and complex tasks easily.
 Here are some examples:

 Maybe you have 10 timestamps that you want to parse or 16 encoded strings that all have the same key.